 - Anxiety, worry, or fear

-- Sadness, tearfulness, and/or loss of interest in usual enjoyable activities
+- Sadness, tearfulness, loss of interest in usual enjoyable activities

-- Physical symptoms, such as increased heart rate, stomach upset, low energy, or other uncomfortable sensations
+- Physical symptoms, such as increased heart rate, stomach upset, fatigue, or other uncomfortable sensations

 - Frustration, irritability, or anger